 Child and Youth Care Counsellor

-The Radisson Group Home program has a Full-Time Child and Youth Care Counsellor position available.
-This position is primarily Monday to Friday working both 7 a.m. to 3 p.m., and 3 p.m. to 11 p.m. shifts.
-Radisson Group Care Home offers a safe, stable, and individualized treatment program for youth who have been removed from their families or placements due to breakdown, behavioural and emotional problems, or possibly neglect or abuse.
+The Radisson Group Home Program has a full-time Child and Youth Care Counsellor position available.
+This position will work a variety of shifts, including some doubles.
+Radisson Group Care Home offers a safe, stable and individualized treatment program for youth who have been removed from their families or placements due to breakdown, behavioural and emotional problems, or possibly neglect or abuse.
 Radisson provides teaching and support for these youth to integrate back into the community.